 We also plan to offer the ability to file your Form I-539 online if you:

 - Possess T or U nonimmigrant classifications;

-- Are using a legal or accredited representative; or
+- Are applying with an attorney or accredited representative; or

 - Are applying as co-applicants, so family members may apply together and pay a single fee.

 - Use a desktop, laptop, phone, or tablet to complete the application;